VIPUI/VIPUI/README.md

 * iOS 6-8
 * Android 4.x

-But maybe it worked in other browsers (but we did not test it on them:laughing:)
+And maybe it worked in other browsers too (but we did not really test it on them, maybe you can test that by yourself:laughing:)